snowcap/SnowcapOgoneBundle/README.md

 Introduction
 ============

-This bundle introduces the Ogone paiement process gateway into a Symfony project It uses the marlon-ogone Bundle, and adds a different integration approach
+This bundle introduces the Ogone payment process gateway into a Symfony project It uses the marlon-ogone Bundle, and adds a different integration approach

 More info about Ogone can be found here: http://www.ogone.com